mikkkee/neuron/README.md

 # Classes

 ## `Node`
-- `coor`: for coordinates
+- `coor`: (x, y) coordinates.
-- `connections:` number of neighbours.
+- `connections:` number of neighbours, can be 2, 3, 4, 6, or 8.
-- `neighbours`: neighbour nodes of current node.
-Different calculation methods for different number of connections.
+- `neighbours`: return the neighbour nodes of current node.
+Number of neighbours is determined by `self.connections`.
 - `__hash__()`: operator overloading, used for comparison and in `set`.
 - `__eq__()`: operator overloading, used for comparison.
 - `__repr__()`: operator overloading, representation.

 ## `Path`
-- `origin`: one of the nodes it is connecting.
+- `origin`: one of the nodes the path is connecting.
 Origin node.
-- `dest`: the other node it is connecting.
+- `dest`: the other node the path is connecting.
 Destination node.
+Grow direction of path is `self.origin` -> `self.dest`.
 - `length`: length of path.
-- `alive`: If `True`, the path can grow at next step, else cannot grow.
+- `alive`: if `True`, the path can grow at next step, otherwise it cannot grow.
+- `max_length`: the max allowed length of current path.
+The path will be divided into 2 or more paths in `Neuron.clean()` if `self.length` > `self.max_length`.
 - `died()`: Turn a path to dead state by setting `self.alive` to False.
 - `grow()`: increase `self.length`.
 - `__hash__()`: operator overloading, used for comparison and in `set`.